What Health Systems Need to Know About Capacity Optimization

 Intelligent care setting recommendations: Patients get guided toward virtual visits for appropriate cases, while in-person slots are reserved for conditions that require them, and Urgent Care remains focused on acute needs.

-A few signs that your organization may have hidden capacity issues include:
+A few signs that your organization may have hidden healthcare capacity issues include:

 Misaligned resources: Not all patients need to see a doctor, but traditional rigid find-a-doctor tools leave it up to the patient to determine which doctor is best.
 A better approach is using software that matches patients with the provider best suited to manage their case, while also giving physicians the flexibility to see a mix of high- and low-acuity cases.

-New provider startup headaches: This is an age-old health system problem.
+New provider startup headaches: This is an age-old U.S. healthcare capacity problem.
 Once you hire a new physician, how do you get them booked up quickly?
 If patients can’t find new doctors easily in search results or scheduling systems, this key resource will go underutilized.
 Meanwhile, established providers turn away patients that they could refer to their new colleagues.

 Care setting gaps: These occur when Emergency Departments handle low-acuity cases while virtual care queues remain empty.
 Or when in-person Urgent Care clinics overflow with concerns that could be addressed faster virtually.